 - Medical College Admission Test (MCAT)

 - Autobiographical Sketch

 Unlike many medical schools requirements in Canada, Queen’s University does not require any prerequisite courses.
 Those applying to Queen’s university must have completed at least 3 years of full-time undergraduate study leading to a bachelor’s degree by the proposed year of entry.
 Applicants are encouraged to consider all of the undergraduate programs available to them and to embark on the course of study in which they have the greatest interest and that would prepare them for an alternate career should they not gain a place in medicine.

 When calculating your GPA a weighted GPA and cumulative GPA will be automatically calculated by the admissions team.
 The GPA with the higher average will be used when being considered for admission:

 - Cumulative-GPA: Includes any and all undergraduate courses taken.
 This means any courses taken online, in-person, part-time, full-time, or during the summer.

-- Weighted-GPA: Your top two best full-years of study are taken for this average.
+- Weighted-GPA: (Note: The weighted GPA is no longer in use as of the 2022 application cycle) Your top two best full-years of study are taken for this average.
 Only includes courses taken between the traditional school year from September to April, online or in-person, will be considered in this weighting formula.

 Courses that have a “Pass” or “Credit” will not affect the GPA calculation.
 You may take as many of these courses as needed to complete credit requirements for application.